Senior Doctoral Awards

 The reports will be considered by the committee and a recommendation made to Senate.
 The committee may, at their discretion, ask the applicant to attend an interview.

-The outcome of the application will be confirmed by Registry and Academic Services.
+The outcome of the application will be confirmed by Registry.
 Where an award is made, one bound/boxed copy of the submission will be placed in both the University Library and in the National Library of Wales.

 Conferment of awards

-Following confirmation of an award by Senate, a degree certificate will be issued by Registry and Academic Services.
+Following confirmation of an award by Senate, a degree certificate will be issued by Registry.
 Successful applicants can also choose whether they would wish to attend a graduation ceremony for the conferment of the award.
-Registry and Academic Services will confirm all the arrangements for this.
+Registry will confirm all the arrangements for this.

 If you have any queries about the application procedure, please contact: